bullioncapital/js-kinesis-base/README.md

 ### To develop and test js-stellar-base itself

-1. Install Node 10.16.3
+1. Install Node 18.x

-Because we support earlier versions of Node, please install and develop on Node 10.16.3 so you don't get surprised when your code works locally but breaks in CI.
+We support the oldest LTS release of Node, which is [currently 18.x](https://nodejs.org/en/about/releases/).
+Please likewise install and develop on Node 16 so you don't get surprised when your code works locally but breaks in CI.

-If you work on several projects that use different Node versions, you might find helpful to install a nodejs version manager.
+If you work on several projects that use different Node versions, you might find helpful to install a NodeJS version manager:

 - https://github.com/creationix/nvm
 - https://github.com/wbyoung/avn